Devincenzia: History and taxonomy

-In August 1936 in a lagoon at Campo de Robilotte on Lake Epecuén, around 600 km southwest of the city of Buenos Aires, Antonio Castro collected a partial skull and two pedal phalanges of a large Phorusrhacid, as well as fossils of other Cenozoic fossil taxa like Xenarthrans and Macraucheniids.
+In August 1936, Argentine scientist Antonio Castro unearthed an incomplete skull and two pedal phalanges of a large phorusrhacid in a lagoon in Lake Epecuén, which is located about 600 km.
 The fossils were sent to the Museo de la Plata, where they were described by Angelo Cabrera in 1939, naming the Phorusrhacid specimens (MLP 37-III-7-8) Onactornis depressus.
 Parts of the Onactornis skull are missing, so they were reconstructed with plaster to be put on display at the MLP, but this has caused some of the preserved parts to be confused with the plaster ones.
 P. pozzi and P. longissimus mendocinus were moved to Onactornis by Pierce Brodkorb, who also believed that Devincenzia gallinali was a synonym of Brontornis.
 The Ituzaingo Formation also bears Devincenzia fossils, including a pedal phalange, tibiotarsus fragment, tarsometatarsus fragment, a cervical vertebra, and a dorsal vertebra that were referred to D. gallinali based on size and morphology.
 Two other fossil remains include a right tarsometatarsus, about 40 cm long, lacking the inner knuckle, probably from the Arroyo Roman river basin in the Río Negro Department, and the lower articular end of another tarsometatarsus.
 These specimens come from the upper Pliocene and lower Pleistocene, extending the potential range of the taxon.